 - No record of conviction by a civil court for any offense other than minor traffic violations.

 Related to the unmanned aircraft systems operator job is the unmanned aircraft repairer (MOS 15E), which is primarily responsible for the maintenance functions on Unmanned Aerial Vehicles.
 They keep the aircrafts ready to fly and ensure their ability to collect and transmit information.

 The skills you learn will help prepare you for a career with federal government agencies such as the Central Intelligence Agency or the National Security Agency.
 It can also prepare you for other fields such as research or business planning.

 Options for Job Recruitment after the Army

 After serving in the Army as an internment/resettlement specialist, you may be eligible for civilian employment by enrolling in the Army PaYS program.
-The PaYS program is a recruitment option that guarantees a job interview with military friendly employers that are looking for experience and trained Veterans to join their organization.
+The PaYS program is a recruitment option that guarantees a job interview with military friendly employers that are looking for experienced and trained Veterans to join their organization.

 Organizations that participate in the PaYS program and actively seek skilled Veterans as employees include:

 - Lockheed Martin